 The earnings per education level of an individual in the state of Florida, have a strong positive correlation.

 Through our findings, we were able to conclude the overall gender earnings gap in Florida and how it varies by educational attainment.
-The results above allow us to determine that there is indeed a gender earnings gap due to the strong correlation between annual earnings and the increase in educational attainment.
+The results above allow us to determine that there is indeed a gendersgender earnings gap due to the strong correlation between annual earnings and the increase in educational attainment.

 We also found evidence of gender biasness in the state of Florida, when we analyzed the difference in earnings per educational level based on an individual’s gender.
 Female individuals are earning less than male individuals who have attained the same educational level.
 We can infer the gender of an individual does affect the premium given for attainment of higher education in favor of male individuals in the state of Florida.